atsaloli/cicd/01_10-installing-gitlab-server.md

 #### Note your GitLab URL

-The installer will print the URL of your GitLab Server instance below the ASCII art of the GitLab icon, the tanuki (also known as Asiatic racoon, or racoon dog).
-Please make a note of the URL.
+The installer will print the URL of your GitLab Server instance below the GitLab tanuki (also known as Asiatic racoon, or racoon dog).
+Please make a note of the URL. (see next slide)

 ---
 ## Setting up your CI/CD infrastructure